 With the holiday season around the corner, many of us living a vegan lifestyle get stressed out by family gatherings and copious amounts of “non-vegan” food (that our loved ones prepare with love and dedication) being offered to us.
 But with a little guidance and effort, you can enjoy the ultimate vegan holiday—and we’re here to help with that!

 Thanksgiving turkey, buttery mashed potatoes and meat-heavy gravy.
-Christmas cake and milky chocolates, the list is endless.
+Christmas cake and Honey Baked Ham.
+Hanukkah latkes and chocolate gelt.
+The list is endless.
 How can we be a part of the family bunch and soak in all the togetherness without having to say “no” to the food?

 In episode 5 of the Plant-Powered People Podcast, your hosts Toni Okamoto and Michelle Cehn discuss the struggles and how to flip the season by following some tricks that allow us to enjoy this cozy time with our loved ones and still eat all the food!